Sutton was let go by the 49ers on Friday, the team's official site reports.

 After being waived by the Bears a week ago, Sutton didn't take long to find a new home in the NFC North.
 A former collegiate standout at Arizona State, Sutton struggled to make an impact as a 3-4 defensive end during his three seasons with the Bears, compiling 60 tackles and no sacks in 36 career games (18 starts).
-Defensive tackle Toby Johnson was waived to create roster room for Sutton, who is expected to vie for a reserve role along the line in training camp.
+Defensive tackle Toby Johnson was waived to create roster room for Sutton, who could have better luck fitting in as a tackle in a 4-3 scheme.
+He's expected to vie for a reserve role along the line in training camp.

 Sutton (ankle) was released by the Bears on Thursday.

 Sutton was selected by the Bears in the third round of the 2014 draft but he hasn't amounted to much more than a backup.
 He ended last season on injured reserve due to an ankle injury, but it isn't anticipated that the injury will force him to miss the start of the 2017 season.

 Sutton (ankle) was placed on injured reserve Tuesday, Brad Biggs of the Chicago Tribune reports.